Dipti2021/BudgetTracker_DR/README.md

 * [Credits](#credits)

  ## Introduction
-For this application, the user can adding and/or subtracting his expenses and deposits to a given budgetsheet.For this application,I have used mongo DB and deployed the data to cloud using Mongo BD Atlas and is  finally deployed on Heroku.
+For this application, the user can adding and/or subtracting his expenses and deposits to a given budgetsheet.It can be done both when you are online or offline.
+The concept of PWA's has been used _webmanifest_ file is helpful in working in the offline mode.
+For this application,I have used mongo DB and deployed the data to cloud using Mongo BD Atlas and is  finally deployed on Heroku._IndexDB_ in the application stores the budget which is further deployed in the heroku app.

  ## Dependencies and Tools used
    * In order to run the app, I installed the required dependencies using npm install.
    * The app can run through localhost or can be used through the heroku deployed URL
    * All the information is seeded in the mongoDB database
-   * The I connected the dataase to Mongo DB Atlas.Atlas handles all the complexity of deploying, managing, and      healing your deployments on the AWS cloud service provider.
+   * The I connected the dataase to __Mongo DB Atlas__.Atlas handles all the complexity of deploying, managing, and healing your deployments on the AWS cloud service provider.
-   *  Along with it,I deployed the app through __Heroku__ web host and Configured an additional add on        __MONGODB_URI__ in order to relate the code and database._
+   *  Along with it,I deployed the app through __Heroku__ web host and Configured an additional add on  __MONGODB_URI__ in order to relate the code and database.

  ## App Presentation
  The web app created can be run either from the server using __localhost:3001__ or through the heroku link.

    ![image3](public/budget.png)